adrensnyder/ImapSyncMigrationHelper/README.md

 [@muttmua](https://github.com/muttmua/mutt/blob/master/contrib/mutt_oauth2.py) for the script mutt_oauth2.py\
 [@imapsync](https://github.com/imapsync/imapsync) for the main program used in this project

 All this project was created in another language and I've traslated it to english, mostly with ChatGpt to speed up the work.
 Some errors in traslation or in the scripts may occurs.
-I will test asap all the scripts.
+I've tested all the scripts, apart 99_* and Externals, and they works.

 Thank you for your patience